garrandall/popular-music-data/tracks/put-that-woman-first-jaheim.md

 You better put that woman first

 If it wasn't for the make up on my shirt
-Still I'd be chasin' skirts then {I could remember}
+Still I'd be chasin' skirts then
 And if it wasn't for that fight last night
-You smashin out my headlights then {I could remember}
+You smashin out my headlights then

 If it wasn't for parole
-Steady duckin' my P O girl you know {I could remember}
+Steady duckin' my P O girl you know
 But silly me, silly me, babe
 Tell me how could I ever forget to be your lover

 Now I realize that you need love too
 Spend my life makin' love to you
 Oh, girl
 Oh, I forgot to be your lover